liamdawson/ssh-keys-from-remotes/README.md

 SSH Keys from Remotes
 =====================

+## Warning: Still unstable—before 1.0, automatic updates may lock you out of systems.

 [![Build Status](https://travis-ci.com/liamdawson/ssh-keys-from-remotes.svg?branch=master)](https://travis-ci.com/liamdawson/ssh-keys-from-remotes)

 _**Disclaimer:** No serious security testing has been performed.
 Use at your own risk!_